Healthdirect Free Australian health advice you can count on.

 What are the possible causes of depression?

 Every person with depression is different, and everyone with depression has a unique set of circumstances.
-Usually, a combination of factors will contribute.
+Usually, a combination of factors will contribute to your mood.
 While you often can't pinpoint the cause of the depression, understanding the circumstances can sometimes help you understand how to best manage it.

 External factors